Wish Films: Wish Films

-In 2006, Will Brenton and Iain Lauchlan bought back Tell-Tale (excluding most of its catalogue) and rebranded it as Wish Films.
-Wish Films took over production of Jim Jam and Sunny, which premiered on CITV later that year.
+In 2006, Will Brenton and Iain Lauchlan reformed Tell-Tale Productions as Wish Films.
+The company took over production of Jim Jam and Sunny, which premiered on CITV later that year.

 In 2008, Wish produced their first international co-production, a TV adaptation of Wibbly Pig, based on the children's book of the same name by Mick Inkpen, with Canadian-based 9 Story Entertainment, with the latter holding distribution rights in the Americas, and BBC Worldwide holding distribution rights in all other regions.

 On 6 May 2010, CBeebies commissioned a new show from Wish to air on the channel's summer schedule called Mighty-Mites, presented by Sarah-Jane Honeywell.

 Other shows produced by Wish around these time frames include Florrie's Dragons, a co-production with Studio 100 and Clockwork Zoo, and Melody, a co-production with LAAH Entertainment.